Post

 • Difference: The vector representing the direction of change (Mutant - Wild-Type)

-This “Difference Vector” proved crucial for distinguishing between LOF (function loss) and GOF (function gain).
+This “Difference Vector” was a key design choice in my experiments for distinguishing between LOF (function loss) and GOF (function gain).

 Model Architecture Figure 2: Our Proposed Architecture.
 By explicitly feeding the difference vector (Mutant - WT), the model can directly focus on the functional shift caused by the variant.